piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 ## Conclusion

+And the best way to guarantee that a company releases reliable, high-quality software products is through thorough quality assurance.

 Quality Assurance and testing can make or break a business.
 No matter the type of company, the business vertical, or its services or products, every organization in the software engineering business has to use some form of quality assurance and testing to ensure that they are offering safe, useful, and quality software products to their clients.

-And the best way to guarantee that a company releases reliable, high-quality software products is through thorough quality assurance.

-Conclusion

 SQA is an important part of the software development process that helps to ensure that software products meet the desired quality standards.
 By implementing SQA activities throughout the SDLC, organizations can reduce the risk of delivering software that is unreliable, unusable, unmaintainable, or insecure.